Quasinormal modes of the bumblebee black holes with a global monopole: Quasinormal modes

-First and foremost, our primary objective is to establish a comparative analysis between the outcomes of our research and those recently published in \cite{Lin:2023foj}.
-Regrettably, \cite{Lin:2023foj} does not present numerical data in tabular form, with the exception of a sample illustration involving specific parameter values: $L=0.5$, $l=2$, $M=1$, and $\kappa \eta ^{2}=0.2$.
+Our primary objective is to establish a comparative analysis between the numerical data obtained in our work and those recently published in \cite{Lin:2023foj}.
+Regrettably, \cite{Lin:2023foj} does not present numerical data in tabular form, with the exception of a sample illustration involving specific parameter values: $L=0.5$, $\ell=2$, $M=1$, and $k \eta ^{2}=0.2$.
 The quasinormal modes were computed in \cite{Lin:2023foj} utilizing both the time-domain integration and the continued fraction method (which seemingly corresponds to the Leaver method \cite{Leaver:1985ax}).
-The following outcomes were obtained for the aforementioned parameters:
+The following values were obtained for the aforementioned parameters: